ciDSproj/scraping_indeed/README.md

 -	Create a Word Cloud using the most frequent words in job descriptions

 ## EDA
-Using data analysis and visualizations, I tried to find answers to some questions:
+Using data analysis and visualizations, I tried to find answers to the following questions:
 -	**Which companies or locations have the highest number of job listings?**
 -	**What is the average minim and maxim salary?**
 -	**What is the frequency of words for specific tools and platforms, skills, and roles?**